-Provincial Nurse. -- We should advise you to write for illustrated catalogues to Messrs.
+Provincial Nurse. - We should advise you to write for illustrated catalogues to Messrs.
 Debenham and Freebody, Wigmore Street, W., and Messrs.
 Garrould, 150, Edgware Road, W., before coming to any decision.

 Both firms make a speciality of nurses' uniforms, and may be relied upon for good workmanship.

-Miss Jennings.-Trained nurses of three years' ex-perience are eligible for membership of the Society for State Registration of Trained Nurses.
-The annual subscription is one shilling or the unsue of fore shilling. subscription is one shilling, or the sum of five shillings constitutes a life member so long as the Society exists for its present purpose.
+Miss Jennings.-Trained nurses of three years' experience are eligible for membership of the Society for State Registration of Trained Nurses.
+The annual subscription is one chilling and the special forms of the shilling and the special forms. subscription is one shilling, or the sum of five shillings constitutes a life member so long as the Society exists for its present purpose.

 Nurse B., Oldham.-It is advisable to weigh an infant at birth, and afterwards periodically in order to ascertain what progress it is making-i.e., whether it is gaining or losing weight.